+A1.
 Emissions

 As a business delivering environmental cleaning solutions services, we depend heavily on our large vehicle fleet and machineries.
-Rigorously comply with all applicable environmental legislation and regulations, the Group has a strong commitment to controlling air and greenhouse gas emissions, releases to water and land along with the generation of hazardous and non-hazardous waste in our business activities.
-During the Reporting Period, the Group identified no significant cases of non-compliance with relevant environmental laws and regulations.
+The Group has a strong commitment to controlling GHG emissions, discharges to water and land along with the generation of hazardous and non-hazardous wastes in its business activities with the establishment of relevant environmental policies.
+The Group complies with the relevant laws and regulations listed in Appendix I. During the Reporting Period, the Group was not aware of any non-compliance with the laws and regulations relating to environmental aspects.